Bonfida/bonfida-dev-guide/src/01_Getting_started.md

 |   |                                  follows a strict template to optimize ease of
 |   |                                  audit and general readability.
 |   |
-│   ├── processor.rs                 # The processor itelf is a dispatcher for all
+│   ├── processor.rs                 # The processor itself is a dispatcher for all
 |   |                                  instructions.
 The program entrypoint directly
 |   |                                  calls the processor.
 |   |